-Columbus Day has a complicated history, and many cities have recently voted to rename the annual holiday that falls the second Monday of October as Indigenous Peoples Day, honoring the cultures that existed in North America before Columbus arrived in 1492 and who were decimated by European colonization.
+Columbus Day has a complicated history, and many cities and states have recently voted to rename the annual holiday that falls the second Monday of October as Indigenous Peoples Day, honoring the cultures that existed in North America before Columbus arrived in 1492 and who were decimated by European colonization.
 Consider these 10 alternative celebrations taking place across the country.

-1. TEACH-IN AND FRIENDSHIP DANCE // BOULDER, COLORADO
+1. INDIGENOUS PEOPLES DAY // BOULDER, COLORADO

-2. INDIGENOUS PEOPLES WEEK // SEATTLE
+2. INDIGENOUS PEOPLES FESTIVAL // SEATTLE

 3. NATIVE AMERICAN DAY AT THE CRAZY HORSE MEMORIAL // CRAZY HORSE, SOUTH DAKOTA